Up To $5K Reward Offered For Info On Woman Who Stole From Bath & Body Works

 FORT LAUDERDALE (CBSMiami) – A reward of up to $5,000 is being offered for information that leads to the arrest of a woman who stole more than a thousand dollars worth of merchandise from a Bath and Body Works store in Pompano Beach.

-The Broward Sheriff’s Office said on Saturday, July 31st, the woman walked into the store at 1955 Federal Highway around 8:30 p.m.READ MORE: Pembroke Pines Police Arrest Three Middle School Students, Accused Of Making Threatening Statements About Their School
+The Broward Sheriff’s Office said on Saturday, July 31st, the woman walked into the store at 1955 Federal Highway around 8:30 p.m.READ MORE: Gov. DeSantis Announces End Of 'Florida Standards Assessment' In Schools

-Dressed in a floral printed dress and wearing a mask, she wandered around putting candles, lotions, and fragrances into the two bags she was carrying.READ MORE: FWC Plan To Lift Ban On Catching And Killing Goliath Grouper Moving Forward
+Dressed in a floral printed dress and wearing a mask, she wandered around putting candles, lotions, and fragrances into the two bags she was carrying.READ MORE: COVID-19 Testing Sites In South Florida

 The sheriff’s office said she then kick an employee as she left the store.
 They believe she is driving an early 2000 gray Chevy Blazer, with white marks on the driver’s side.
-It had a temporary license tag of CZN2260.MORE NEWS: FIU Climbs 17 Spots in U.S News Rankings; Biggest Jump Among Florida Universities
+It had a temporary license tag of CZN2260.MORE NEWS: COVID-19 Vaccination Sites In South Florida

 Anyone with information on her is urged to call the sheriff’s department robbery unit at (954) 476-4720 or Crime Stoppers at (954) 493-TIPS (8477) or online at browardcrimestoppers.org.